mirogaudi/product-catalog-service/README.md

 #### Maven BuildTime Profiler Extension

-By default, the profiler extension is deactivated using `-Dmaven-build-time-profiler.disabled` parameter in [maven.config](./.mvn/maven.config).
-To activate the profiler extension for all maven builds just comment this parameter out.
+The BuildTime Profiler Extension is activated by default.
+To deactivate the profiler extension for all maven builds just uncomment the parameter `-Dmaven-build-time-profiler.disabled` in [maven.config](./.mvn/maven.config).

 ### Docker build